hasanenv/ci-cd-pipelines/terraform-checks/README.md

 This directory contains a CI pipeline that validates Terraform configuration using GitHub Actions.

-The focus here is on catching issues early by enforcing consistent formatting and validating configuration correctness, without applying infrastructure or requiring cloud credentials.
-The pipeline is designed to act as a guardrail, not a deployment mechanism.

-Terraform code is read and checked, but never executed against a real environment.
+The pipeline enforces consistent formatting and validates configuration correctness before any infrastructure changes are made.
+Terraform code is checked in CI, without applying resources or interacting with a live environment.

 ---